Joint accounts

 - how it manages joint accounts

-Ask a representative of your financial institution what happens if one of the joint account holders dies.
+Ask the representative what happens if one of the joint account holders dies.
 Find out if the survivor will be able to access the account’s funds.
 In some provinces, it may not be possible for the survivor to access the account.

-Banks have signed a commitment to make information on joint bank accounts available to you in their branches and on their websites.
+Banks have signed a commitment to make information on joint bank accounts available to you.
+This is in their branches and on their websites.

-In addition to the information banks must tell you when you open a bank account, banks must also give you key information about joint bank accounts if you are:
+Banks must also give you key information about joint accounts if you are:

 - converting a personal account held in one name to a joint account held by two or more people